fredneedsausername/ServerPhone/README.md

 >[!WARNING]
 >Bug if the socket buffer size is less than the metadata dimensions

+**TODO REMOVE ALL REFERENCES FROM IMPLEMTENTATION AND DOCUMENTATION OF FOUR WAY HANDSHAKE** **TODO UPDATE FINISHED_DATA IMPLEMENTATION AND DOCUMENTATION WITH WRITING A NUMBER TO REPRESENT THE RAW DATA LENGTH OF THE MESSAGE.
+BE CAREFUL IF THE MESSAGE IS LONGER OR SHORTER THAN THE SPECIFIED DATA, OR IF THE LENGTH IS ZERO OR NEGATIVE.
+IT HAS TO BE KEPT IN A `BigInteger` BECAUSE INT IS LIMITED TO 2 BILLION, WHICH IN BYTES IS 2 GIGS**

 # ServerPhone
 _Believe it or not, this is the third time i delete this repo because of configurations issues, which took me a day to sort out.<br>